• Skip to primary navigation

 Garnish, optional

-• ½ teaspoon paprika possibly a little more if liked
+• ½ teaspoon paprika [use more as preferred]

-• 10 grams chives or parsley, chopped, use extra as required, or replace with spring onions [scallions]
+• 10 grams chives [or parsley, chopped, use extra as required, or replace with spring onions/green onions]

 Instructions

-• Heat the olive oil or veggie stock in your pan over a medium heat for a few minutes.
+• Heat the olive oil, or use vegetable stock if you're on a no-oil diet, in your pan over a medium heat for a few minutes.

-Add a little splash of veggie stock if necessary to avoid sticking to the pan.
+Add a little splash of vegetable stock if necessary to avoid sticking to the pan.

 4 cloves garlic

-• Tip in the flour and stir through the onions and garlic.
+• Add the flour and stir it through the onions and garlic.

 2 tablespoons plain flour

-• Slowly add the veggie stock, mixing well after each addition to prevent lumps.
+• Slowly add the vegetable stock, mixing well after each addition to prevent lumps.

 • Add the plant-based milk and stir well.